yzhao062/cs-paper-checklist/README.md

 - [ ] 3.1 All cited works are connected to your method, baseline, or task.
 - [ ] 3.2 At least one baseline from the top-3 most cited recent papers on the topic is mentioned.
 - [ ] 3.3 Related work does not exceed 1.5 pages (unless survey-style paper).
-- [ ] 3.4 No work is dismissed without evidence or discussion.
+- [ ] 3.4 You may use LLMs for searching the related work, but double triple check each of the paper -- do not trust LLMs!!!!
+- [ ] 3.5 Bonus: use related work section to introduce baseline algorithms -- show a table for your proposal better than the existing ones

 ---